vkhazin/multicloud-courseware/content/iac/lab-terraform.md

 1. Open a web browser to [https://shell.azure.com/](https://shell.azure.com/) and login with Microsoft Credentials with access to Azure subscription
 2. Select `bash` shell
 3. Select `Open editor`
+4. Authenticate to az cli: `az login`
-4. In the terminal type `az account list` to confirm a proper authentication
+5. In the terminal type `az account list` to confirm a proper authentication
-5. Create a new folder `azure-terraform` to place the files
+6. Create a new folder `azure-terraform` to place the files
-6. Select the `refresh` icon in case folder structure does not reflect the new folder/file
+7. Select the `refresh` icon in case folder structure does not reflect the new folder/file
-7. To install terraform run using the terminal panel:
+8. To install terraform run using the terminal panel:
-8. ```
+9. ```
    cd ./azure-terraform/ &&
    mkdir ./bin &&
    wget -O terraform.zip https://releases.hashicorp.com/terraform/0.12.18/terraform_0.12.18_linux_amd64.zip &&
    unzip -o terraform.zip -d ./bin &&
    rm -f terraform.zip
    ```
-9. Using the terminal create a new file: `touch ./azure-terraform/provider.tf`
+10. Using the terminal create a new file: `touch ./azure-terraform/provider.tf`
-10. Define the [provider](https://www.terraform.io/docs/providers/index.html) in a new file:
+11. Define the [provider](https://www.terraform.io/docs/providers/index.html) in a new file:
-11. ```
+12. ```
     provider "azurerm" {
       version = ">= 1.3.3"
     }
     ```
-12. Create a new file: `variables.tf` with the following content:
+13. Create a new file: `variables.tf` with the following content:
-13. ```
+14. ```
     variable "azure_region" {
       default = "Central US"
     }
     ```
-14. Create a new file: `resource-group.tf` with the following content:
+15. Create a new file: `resource-group.tf` with the following content:
-15. ```
+16. ```
     resource "azurerm_resource_group" "resource-group" {
       name     = "rg-tf-resource-group"
       location = var.azure_region
     }
     ```
-16. Create a new file: `vnet.tf` with the following content:
+17. Create a new file: `vnet.tf` with the following content:
-17. ```
+18. ```
     resource "azurerm_virtual_network" "vnet" {
        address_space = ["10.0.0.0/16"]
        location = var.azure_region